Tacoma Mall Twin Theatre

 The News-Tribune wrote at the time that the Tacoma was ‘Grauman’s, the Cathay Circle, Hollywood Boulevard and London Airport all wrapped into one and brought up to date.’

-In 1974, it was split into a duplex and renamed the Tacoma Mall Twins creating a 700-seat and a 400-seat theater out of the large 1,200-seat auditorium.
+On November 27, 1974, it was split into a duplex and renamed the Tacoma Mall Twins creating a 700-seat and a 400-seat theater out of the large 1,200-seat auditorium.
 Over the years, the construction of multiplexes and megaplexes damaged the vitality of the theater.

 In July 2002, the Tacoma Mall Twin Theatre closed after almost 35 years of delighting area audiences.
 With Loews Cineplex abandoning the theater, the Tacoma Mall has recently demolished the theater and built a restaurant on the site.